Tools

 Learn all the facts about cooking on an induction stovetop.

-Restaurant owners and home cooks alike are always looking for ways to speed cooking times and serve up better tasting food.
-It stands to reason, then, that induction cooking has grown in popularity among both professional and at-home chefs over the past several years.
-This method not only speeds up cooking times, but is also a cost-effective and energy-efficient option.
+Induction cooking has seen a surge in popularity in recent years among both professional and home chefs.
+Induction not only speeds up cooking times, but is also a cost-effective and energy-efficient option.
 The price of induction cooktops has also decreased significantly over the past several years, making this technology more accessible than ever before.

-So, how exactly does induction cooking work and what makes it such a great choice for restaurants and home kitchen?
+So, how exactly does induction cooking work and what makes it such a great choice for restaurant and home kitchens alike?
 We're covering this and more, with a bonus trick for quickly determining whether a piece of cookware is induction compatible.

 How Does Induction Cooking Work?

 Compared to gas and electric stovetops (which must heat a separate element before passing energy through to the food), thermal conduction offers direct heat.
-And because induction cooking is done through electromagnets and coils, there is no flame to worry about.
-There is also no loss of heat to the atmosphere because the heat is passed from the coil directly to the cookware (and, subsequently, the food).
+And because induction cooking is done through electromagnets and coils, there is no flame to worry about—meaning nothing besides the pan heats when the stove is on (so no reason to worry about errant hands getting burnt).

 Advantages of Induction Cooking